 The tools created a culture of discipline and accountability, and by reconfiguring project meetings and status reporting around objective measures rather than subjective perceptions of project status, Edward was able to create a cohesive and pro-active project team.
 Collaboration improved and all team members felt that they had a role to play in removing roadblocks.

-Project was completed successfully, garnering the following praise from the client: “Edward managed the project from vendor selection through the implementation and close-out (7 month engagement).
+The project was completed successfully, garnering the following praise from the client: “Edward managed the project from vendor selection through the implementation and close-out (7-month engagement).
 He was a very quick study, he quickly came up to speed and took total control over the project week one!!
 I would highly recommend Edward to any firm who is looking for a PM with exceptional technical expertise and proven leadership skills to execute your strategy through a multi-departmental collaboration”.

 With a rapidly expanding workforce, Onit’s health insurance industry client was experiencing significant parking lot congestion at its suburban campus, causing stress among staff and ill-will with neighbors.
 Short-term fixes included leasing expensive additional parking nearby, while the long-term fix under consideration was construction of an expensive parking garage.
 Onit Partner Charlotte Franklin was tasked with seeking an alternative strategy for leadership consideration.